drc-cs/SPRING25-GENERATIVE-AI/lectures/L04/slides.md

 The reason we normalize the pixel values to be between -1 and 1 is because we will be using a **tanh** activation function in the generator.
 The tanh function outputs values between -1 and 1, so we need to normalize the pixel values to be in the same range.

-tanh tends to provide stronger gradients than sigmoid, especially for values close to 0.
+tanh tends to provide stronger gradients than sigmoid.

 <!--s-->